silberek/Udacity_CI-CD_AZURE/README.md

 ## Project Plan
  Project Plan

-* A link to a Trello board for the project: https://trello.com/b/MGha4u5Y/udacity
+* A link to a Trello board for the project: link-trello
 * A link to a spreadsheet that includes the project plan: https://github.com/silberek/Udacity_CI-CD_AZURE/blob/main/Q4%202022.xlsx

 ## Instructions